When Joe Biden nominated Representative Deb Haaland of New Mexico to direct the Department of the Interior, social media posts buzzed.

 Why would an office of the United States government need to sanction my identity and heritage?

-Indians allotted lands by the Dawes Act in the late 1800s could be labelled as incompetent, which allowed their property to be seized by the US Government.
+Indians allotted lands by the Dawes Act in the late 1800s could be labeled as incompetent, which allowed their property to be seized by the U.S. government.
 The document says:

 The Secretary of the Interior may, in his discretion, and he is hereby authorized, whenever he shall be satisfied that any Native American allottee is competent and capable of managing his or her affairs at any time.